NHS soups and shakes diet can beat type 2 diabetes

 Of these, some 945 completed a full year of the programme and had provided blood samples.

-Among this group, 32% had put their condition into remission – which was defined by average blood glucose (sugar) levels over a period of time, with an average weight loss of 15.9kg – with some achieving weight loss of up to 17.4kg.
+Among this group, 32 per cent saw their condition go into remission – which was defined by average blood glucose (sugar) levels over a period of time, with an average weight loss of 15.9kg – with some seeing weight loss of up to 17.4kg.

 Dr Clare Hambling, NHS England’s national clinical director for diabetes and obesity, said: “The NHS Type 2 Diabetes Path to Remission Programme can have a huge impact on the lives of participants, and it’s brilliant that these findings show a large number of those who completed it have seen life-changing benefits including major weight loss and type 2 diabetes remission.